sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>desktop-file-utils</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Utilities for manipulating .desktop files
+Short desc    : Utilities for manipulating .desktop files
 URL          : https://www.freedesktop.org/software/desktop-file-utils
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : .desktop files are used to describe an application for inclusion in
+Descript     : .desktop files are used to describe an application for inclusion in
              : GNOME or KDE menus.
 This package contains desktop-file-validate which
              : checks whether a .desktop file complies with the specification at
              : http://www.freedesktop.org/standards/, and desktop-file-install